rstudio/pool/tests/testthat/_snaps/fetch.md

       poolCheckout(pool)
     Condition
       Error in `poolCheckout()`:
       !
-This pool is no longer valid.
-Cannot fetch new objects.
+The pool has been closed.